gilbert225/edk2-platforms/Readme.md

 ### GCC for RISC-V
 RISC-V open source community provides GCC toolchains for [riscv64-unknown-elf](https://github.com/riscv/riscv-gnu-toolchain) compiled to run on x86 Linux.
-The commit ID 64879b24 is verified to build RISC-V EDK2 platform and boot to EFI SHELL successfully.

 ### clang
 Clang does not require separate cross compilers, but it does need a